Generic Unsupervised Optimization for a Latent Variable Model With Exponential Family Observables: Numerical Verification and Example Applications

 \subsection{More Realistic Data}

 After the initial verification above, let us now point to some example applications on real data.
 Applications often require large models such that computing full posteriors becomes infeasible.
-To scale algorithms to larger sizes, we apply variational approximations in the form of truncated posteriors given by \eqref{eq:TVEMq}.
-Truncated posteriors have previously been used for MCA models with Gaussian noise \cite{LuckeEggert2010,SheltonEtAl2017}.
-Here we use the above mentioned and more recent `black box' variant \cite{GuiraudEtAl2018}.
+To scale the algorithms to larger sizes, we applied variational E-steps as described in Sec.\,\ref{sec:estep} using $|\KKn| = 60$ variational states for each $n$.